ConduitIO/conduit/docs/connectors.md

-- Import the Go module defining the connector into the [builtin registry](https://github.com/ConduitIO/conduit/blob/main/pkg/plugin/builtin/registry.go) and add a new key to the `DispenserFactory`:
+- Import the Go module defining the connector into the [builtin registry](https://github.com/ConduitIO/conduit/blob/main/pkg/plugin/builtin/registry.go) and add a new key to `DefaultDispenserFactories `:

 ```go
 package builtin